johnseto/SolisAgileManager/README.md

 * 07:00 - Set inverter charge slot to 07:00-09:00 to charge for 2 hours
 * 09:00 - Set inverter charge slot to 00:00-00:00 to turn off charging

-This optimisation means that the absolute minimum number of `control` API calls are made, and hence the minimum number of Inverter EEPROM writes are carried out.
+This optimisation means that the absolute minimum number of `control` API calls are made (from about 17,000 per year down to around 2,000), and hence the minimum number of Inverter EEPROM writes are carried out.

 ### Coming Soon: